gvrealism/allthecars/README.md

 npm install --save https://github.com/gvrealism/allthecars
 ```

 This will allow you to import or/and require the package.
+If you're not using Node.js, you can fetch the list from the [file](https://raw.githubusercontent.com/gvrealism/allthecars/v2/index.js).

 ## Usage